Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

 In summary, dynamical corrections to a quasi-static drive solely depend on the universal variable $\Lambda=N\delta$.
 Indeed, the instantaneous minimal gap of a finite system scales as $\Delta_{N}\propto \Lambda^{-1/3}$, it follows that the thermodynamic limit ($N\to\infty$) and the adiabatic one ($\delta\to 0$) do not commute.
 Accordingly, the observable expectations are universal when displayed as a function of the universal variable $\Lambda$, see Fig.\,\eqref{Fig_SecIII_5b}.
 This is in perfect agreement with the numerical findings of Ref.\,\cite{acevedo2014new, defenu2018dynamical}.

-\summary{Non-adiabatic corrections depend only on the product of the system size and the adiabatic parameter.
+\summary{Non-adiabatic corrections depend only on the product of the system size and the ramp velocity $\delta$.
 This leads to a novel form of universality, where no Kibble-Zurek scaling is observed in the thermodynamic limit.}